-The majority of the UHB's work with radioactive substances is done by Radiology and Medical Physics departments.
-The remainder is done by the Biochemistry department within the Laboratory Services Directorate.
-All departments are part of the Clinical Diagnostics and Therapeutics Clinical Board.
+The majority of the UHB's work with radioactive substances is done by the Radiology, Medical Physics and Clinical Engineering (RMPCE) Directorate.
+In addition, radioactive waste is also generated in theatres.
 The UHB's use of radioactive substances is subject to formal consent from the HSE.
-Their management is co-ordinated by Medical Physics in association with the RWA (Appendix 1), the RPA and the DGSA (Appendix 2).
+Their management is co-ordinated by Medical Physics and Clinical Engineering (MPCE), (RMPCE Directorate) in association with the RWA(s), the RPA(s) and the DGSA(s).

 The UHB procures radioactive materials for specific purposes.
 Most are purchased for clinical use in nuclear medicine as radiopharmaceuticals; in this case, the majority of the radionuclides have relatively short half-lives ranging from several seconds to several days.
 In some cases, the radionuclide that is procured (the parent) is not used directly and it is the daughter radionuclide that has clinical application.
-The most widely used example takes the form of a radioactive generator in which molybdenum-99, which decays to the clinically useful technetium-99m.
+The most widely used example takes the form of a radioactive generator in which molybdenum-99, decays to the clinically useful technetium-99m.
 Some clinical radionuclides and most radionuclides obtained for test and calibration purposes have relatively long half-lives ranging from weeks to years.

-On receipt, radioactive materials are recorded and securely stored e.g. in a locked safe or a locked cupboard in a locked room.
+On receipt, radioactive materials are recorded and securely stored e.g. in a locked safe or a locked cupboard in a controlled access locked room.
 During storage, the materials are kept in shielded containers made of a suitable material of a suitable thickness and the store is labelled to indicate its contents.
 Records are kept of the removal of radioactive sources from the store and their return to the store.
 When a radioactive source is no longer required, its residual activity (following clinical or other use and/or radioactive decay) becomes radioactive waste.